 Adapted from Mayo Clinic.

 Scientists and health care providers are still learning about the link between diet and allergic diseases.
 If anything, eating a balanced diet that includes fruits, veggies, and omega-3s provides many other health benefits.
-For more information on maintaining a balanced diet, take a look at What to eat? or browse a whole host of related Q&As in the Optimal Nutrition category of the Go Ask Alice! archives.Alice!
+For more information on maintaining a balanced diet, take a look at a whole host of related Q&As in the Optimal Nutrition category of the Go Ask Alice! archives.Alice!